estuary/flow/site/docs/concepts/connectors.md

 Here you specify information such as a database hostname or account credentials — whatever that specific connector needs to function.

-If you're working directly with catalog source files, you have the option of including the configuration inline or storing it in separate files:
+If you're working directly with Flow specification files, you have the option of including the configuration inline or storing it in separate files: